source-code-sa/helium_miner_checker_light/README.md

             * gossip-peers    Print list of your Gossip Peers
             * peer-refresh    Request an updated peerbook for this peer from our gossip peers
             * relay-reset     Stop the current libp2p relay swarm and retry
-            * deamon-restart  Restart the miner application instances and deamons inside the miner virtual machine
+            * deamon-restart  Restart the miner application instances and deamons inside the miner virtual machine.
+This option keeps your miner blocks current, both helium dashboard and or sensecapmx dashboard will not report any blockchain height difference nor your miner uptime on helium/sensecapmx dashboard will be disrupted.
             * vm-restart      Restart the miner virtual machine
             * log-analyzer    Miner witness/beacon/challenger statistics